nramc/my-notes/docs/others/personal-finance/my-systematic-investment-framework.md

     zero-sum game and not worth the effort for retail investors.
 12. **Believe in Compounding**: Compounding is the eighth wonder of the world.
 Start early, stay invested, and let time work its magic.

-> When faced with uncertainty, I follow the framework—not emotions, opinions, or predictions.

 ## Strategic Asset Allocation